 Development variance permits

-As part of the development variance permitting process, you will be required to complete neighbourhood notification as per Council Policy #367, a sign will be posted on your property detailing the nature of the variance, and your neighbours will be informed and given an opportunity to comment at a Council meeting.
-Applying for a variance will add time to your application process.
+As part of the development variance permit process, you will be required to complete a neighbourhood notification as per Council Policy #367.
+You will also be required to post a sign on your property that provides information about the variance, and your neighbours will be informed of the application and given an opportunity to comment on it at a Council meeting.

-A Development Variance Permit can not vary the land use or density as per the Local Government Act.
-If approved by Council, a Development Variance Permit is registered on title and will expire after 2 years if the development has not commenced.
+A development variance permit can’t vary land use or density.
+If approved by Council, a development variance permit is registered on title and will expire after two years if the development has not started.